 “After graduating from SUNY Plattsburgh, I moved to Missouri to attend Washington University at St. Louis and enrolled in the Physics Ph.D. program.
 I’m hoping to begin research this summer with one of the Condensed Matter and Materials groups here at WashU.
 Of course, classes at SUNY Plattsburgh helped prepare me for graduate school but my activities with the Physics Club and my honor’s thesis with Dr. Podolak encouraged me to further pursue a career in experimental physics.
 I hope to spend time in the future working on alternative fuels for automobiles, boats, and helicopters.”

 Sam Wagner, Class of 2010

-3 + 2 Engineering Major, Sam went from SUNY Plattsburgh to the University of Vermont where he received his Engineering Degree, at which time he also received a Physics Degree from Plattsburgh.
-Sam is currently working as an Engineer for Electroimpact Aerospace Engineering in Seatle, Washington.
+A 3+2 engineering major, Sam went from SUNY Plattsburgh to the University of Vermont where he received his engineering degree, at which time he also received a physics degree from Plattsburgh.
+Sam is currently working as an engineer for Electroimpact Aerospace Engineering in Seattle, Washington.

 Gloria Lu, Class of 2004

 “My name is Gloria.
 I received a B.S. in Physics and a minor in mathematics from SUNY Plattsburgh in December 2004.
 If you asked me what the most important lesson I received from Plattsburgh was, I would say that Plattsburgh prepared me with a passionate heart and strong desire to advance to the next step of the journey.
 I had the opportunity to work one-on-one with my physics professors.
 I appreciated that the program offered me the flexibility and independence to explore physics and mathematics.